stivensmorgan/RapidPay/README.md

 ~~~
 Now the RapidPay database is created and initialized in your SQL Server

+## Configurations
+In the file RapidPay.Api / appsetting.json you can customize the configuration of the services

+### Connection to the database
+Change the connection string for your database

 ## Testing
 For testing purposes there is a user created
 ~~~